The Role of Idealisations in Describing an isolated molecule

 Abstract.
 Harold Kincaid in Individualism and the Unity of Science postulates a model of unity-without-reduction in order to accurately describe the relation between individualism and macroeconomics.
 I present this model and apply it to the description of the relation between chemistry and quantum mechanics.
 I argue that, when it comes to the description of molecular structure, chemistry and quantum mechanics are unified in Kincaid’s sense.
 Specifically, the two disciplines contribute to the formation of a unified body of knowledge with respect to molecular structure.

-In book (accepted/in press): What Is A Chemical Element?
+In book: What Is A Chemical Element?
 A Collection of Essays by Chemists, Philosophers, Historians, and Educators

 ed. by E. Scerri and E. Ghibaudi (Oxford University Press)